 - as a 3.5 year PhD (‘0+3.5’)

-The MRC DTP will award fully-funded studentships each year; this includes tuition fees, stipend and bench fee.
+The MRC DTP award fully-funded studentships; this includes tuition fees, stipend and bench fee.

 Stipend: Students will receive a tax-free stipend for each year of study, this rate will be in line with the MRC’s minimum rates.
-For 2017/2018 this will be £16,553 per annum.
+For 2019/2020 this will be £17,009 per annum.
+The 2020/2021 stipend rate is yet to be announced.
+MRC DTP iCASE Studentship receive an annual supplement to this rate.

 Bench fees: A generous allowance will be provided for research consumables and for attending UK and international conferences.
 MRC DTP Students will also be eligible to apply for the Flexible Supplement Fund.